Updated June 2025

 Low-price case:

-- North American demand is less than expected due to an economic slowdown.
+- North American demand is less than expected due to a potential global economic recession.

-- North American natural gas production grows faster than expected.
+- North American natural gas production growth is faster than expected.

-- Pipeline expansions and LNG projects are delayed or cancelled.
+- Pipeline expansions and LNG projects are delayed or cancelled, causing local and regional bottlenecks and increased gas inventories.

 - Oil sands demand growth is constrained due to project deferrals.